Cadenze/Cadenze.github.io/_posts/2020-12-01-a-final-look-at-the-poincare.md

     Sorry, your browser doesn't support embedded videos.
 </video>

 The second paper addresses these singularities and introduces a method to bypass them.
-Called Ricci flow with surgery, Perelman proved that all singularities can be cut and replaced with spherical caps (Figure 5), and then restarting Ricci flow on the resulting two manifolds (Perelman, 2003a).
+Called Ricci flow with surgery, Perelman proved that all singularities can be cut and replaced with spherical caps, and then restarting Ricci flow on the resulting two manifolds (Perelman, 2003a).
 If the resulting two manifolds tend to a single point, then they must be homeomorphic to two spheres, and two spheres connected must also be homeomorphic to a single sphere.

 <video controls width="250">
     <source src="/assets/surgery.mp4"